Tips and Tricks to Make Interior Paint Dry Faster

 Additives

 Mixing paint with additives, like a coalescing agent, for instance, makes it thicker and dry faster.
-It’s suitable for low-solvent and low-VOC paints that take longer to dry.
+Additives are suitable for low-solvent and low-VOC paints that take longer to dry.

 Ethylene glycol mono butyl ether (EGBE) is a coalescing agent used in many types of paint.
 Defoamers are also useful additives that reduce the size of foamed bubbles.
 Foamed bubbles prevent paint from achieving an even, dry coat.